johann-solo/oliveandmango.github.io/_posts/blog/2017-10-27-pumpkin-chocolate-chip-pancakes.md

 <br>
 <br>

-You can get pumpkin purée in a can here &ndash; it’s at some specialty shops her but you can imagine the price for one can!
+You can get pumpkin purée in a can here &ndash; it’s at some specialty shops here but you can imagine the price for one can!
 That’s why I make it and the pumpkin is quite inexpensive here and perfect for anything  you would use the canned stuff for.
 That being said if you have canned pumpkin purée at your disposal definitely use it!
 Hope you give these a try!!
 We absolutely crave these all the time and know you will too after you make your first batch!
 <br>
 <br>
 ![Pumpkin Chocolate Chip Pancakes](/images/uploads/2017_10_27_pumpkin_chocolate_chip_pancakes_8.jpg)